John Newcombe Tennis Ranch

 By Roger Cox, Editor

 They don't make tennis camps like Newk's tennis ranch anymore.
 It is the last of a breed, a vestige of the tennis-boom era when days of banging balls were followed by nights of hanging out with the pros and new-found tennis mates.
-Everybody played together all day and then gathered together again for dinner, merry-making and maybe a few beers, entertaining one another with songs, jokes, and conversation.
+Everybody played together all day and then gathered together again for dinner, merry-making, and maybe a beverage, and entertaining one another with songs, stories, and conversation.
 The unwritten assumption was that anyone who loved tennis enough to spend five hours a day doing drills must be worth getting to know.

 Former world No. 1 John Newcombe opened the ranch in 1968 with former Trinity University coach Clarence Mabry.
-Much of the teaching methodology continues to be based on the techniques Newk learned from legendary Australian Davis Cup coach Harry Hopman and on those Mabry used when he helped launch the careers of Dick Stockton, Brian Gottfried, and Chuck McKinley.
-As principal owner, Newk spends as much as six weeks a year at the Ranch, including two Fantasy events (see Calendar below).
+Much of the teaching methodology continues to be based on the techniques Newk learned from legendary Australian Davis Cup coach Harry Hopman and on those Mabry employed when he helped launch the careers of Dick Stockton, Brian Gottfried, and Chuck McKinley.
+As principal owner, Newk spends as much as six weeks a year at the Ranch, including two Fantasy events (see Calendar below and Terry Kahn's report about his visits during Legends week).
 Historic photos and magazine covers of Newk decorate the walls of the main lodge, as do posters of Australia.
 His influence permeates the camp.

 www.tennisfantasies.net Phone: 800-874-7788